TheJacksonLaboratory/LIRICAL/docs/output.rst

 The TSV Output
 ~~~~~~~~~~~~~~
-If LR2PG is run with the ``-tsv`` option, it will output a tab-separated values (TSV) file with the results for each of the
+If LIRICAL is run with the ``-tsv`` option, it will output a tab-separated values (TSV) file with the results for each of the
 diagnoses.

 TODO-- we still have not finalized the format, but this is what it looks like now.
 A total of 7424 diagnoses were tested,
 whose posttest probability ranged from 45.03% to 0.00% ::

     !
-LR2PG TSV Output
+LIRICAL TSV Output
     !
 Sample: manuel
     !
 Observed HPO terms
     !
 Brachydactyly (<a href="https://hpo.jax.org/app/browse/term/HP:0001156">HP:0001156</a>)